bedigambar/QRly.io/readme.md

 - [QR Server API](https://goqr.me/api/) - For providing the QR code generation service
 - Google Fonts for the Poppins font family

+## 📄 License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/bedigambar/QRly.io/blob/main/LICENSE) file for details.